How does one repent of their sins? What are the steps?

 Important Information About Repentance

-It is important to remember that if you are a Christian, regular confession of your sins is not required to go to heaven.
+It is important to remember that if you are a Christian, regular confession of your sins is not required to maintain your salvation.
 At the moment of saving faith, all of a Christian’s past, present and future sins are forgiven.
 In theology we say that a Christian is positionally perfect even though they still sin.
 That is, a Christian has been declared to be as righteous as God.
 That means the person has eternal life and is going to heaven.
 Because we still sin, Ephesians 4:30 and 1 Thessalonians 5:19 tell us that we grieve the Holy Spirit when we sin, and confession restores that relation.
 Confession does not “keep me saved.”
 1 John 1:9 is about regular restoration of a Christian’s relationship with God and not about maintaining his or her salvation.
 We encourage you to read, “What is the difference between holy and righteous in the Bible?”

 How does one repent of their sins?
 First, we must realize that God convicts us of sin to bring about repentance.
 That is the message of Acts 11:18 and 2 Timothy 2:25.